WSTO TV: Equipment

-WSTO TV operates a complete HD production truck with live-to-air and live-to-file capabilities with live on screen graphics.
+WSTO TV operates a complete HD remote production box with live-to-air and live-to-file capabilities with live on screen graphics.

-In addition to the full production truck, a remote production box, nicknamed "The Roadbox", has similar capabilities to the production truck without being inside a vehicle.

 Additionally WSTO has a permanent control room inside the WSTO Station, used for in studio shows and events in the council chambers/court room.
 Additionally there is a complete control booth at the Stoughton EMS Building which is used for council meeting or special recordings in the Hanson Room.

 WSTO uses state of the art professional video cameras for remote shoots.
-Our fleet of cameras consists of three Canon XF300 cameras and two Canon XF405 Cameras.
+Our fleet of cameras consists of three Canon XF705 cameras and three Canon XF605 Cameras.